View Contact Info

 The Board generally meets twice a month.
-Upcoming meeting dates and times are posted on the Board of Health and Town Calendar.
+Upcoming meeting dates and times are posted on the Board of Health and Town calendar.
 Appointments are scheduled every 15 minutes.
-Please contact the Health Office for more information:781-826-5000 ext 1024
+Please contact the office for more information:781-826-5000, ext.
+1077.

-The Board of Health was established by state statue before the turn of the twentieth century.
+The Board of Health was established by State statute before the turn of the twentieth century.
 The Board is made up of three (3) elected members who volunteer their time to ensure compliance with federal, state and local regulations.
 These regulations maintain the safety of public health and the environment through field work, inspections, approval and permitting of regulated activities, public education and policy setting.
-Board members are elected for a three year term with no limit to the number of terms that they may serve.
-The board and it's staff administer the rules and regulations of the Commonwealth of Massachusetts and the Federal Government as set forth by the Massachusetts Department of Environmental Protection (DEP) in the areas of wastewater disposal, solid waste, noise, odor, and hazardous waste regulations and the Department of Public Health (DPH) through its community sanitation program in the areas of food protection, lead abatement, camps, pools, housing, infectious waste, tanning, and infectious and contagious diseases and Food and Drug Administration (FDA) through the food protection program.
+Board members are elected to three (3) year terms with no limit to the number of terms that they may serve.
+The Board and its staff administer the rules and regulations of the Commonwealth of Massachusetts and the Federal Government as set forth by the Massachusetts Department of Environmental Protection (DEP) in the areas of wastewater disposal, septic/Title 5, solid waste, noise, odor, and hazardous waste regulations; the Department of Public Health (DPH) / Community Sanitation program in the areas of residential camps for children, housing, infectious waste, tanning and communicable and reportable diseases; and the Food and Drug Administration (FDA) through the Food Protection Program of food protection.
 Through public meetings, a Board of Health can enact reasonable health regulations (pursuant to M.G.L.
-Chapter 111§ 31) and the office has local regulations concerning wells, body art, massage, catering, barns and stables, keeping of domestic animals, piggeries, local septic regulations, and infectious and hazardous waste.
-The Board sets fees and enacts policies and practices concerning not only human public health but also animal health.
+Chapter 111 ) and the office has local regulations concerning wells, body art, catering, barns and stables, keeping of domestic animals, piggeries, local septic regulations and infectious and hazardous waste.
+The Board sets fees and enacts policies and practices to protect and maintain public health.

-Plans for new construction (septic, pools, camps, food, housing and building additions) are submitted to and approved by the Health Agent.
+Plans for new construction of septic systems, building additions, restaurants and pools, housing and building additions are submitted to the Health Office and approved by the Board of Health.
 Any variances from the codes and regulations require approval by the Board.
-The time frames stipulated for approval is designated in many regulations but generally ranges from 30 days to 45 days.
+Time frames for approvals may be designated by regulations but generally range from 30 to 45 days.